While cooking, listen to this: Ah Ah Ah Ahava - Efrat Gosh

 Special Equipment: wok (my favorite for frying, but not a requirement), tongs/chopsticks

-Note, part two: this sandwich becomes vegan with the omission of the eggs!
+Note, part three: this sandwich becomes vegan with the omission of the eggs!

 2 plum tomatoes, innards removed and diced